 "I cannot recommend the MSc in Corporate Finance or the NUIG faculty enough to prospective students, in what was an extremely challenging year to deliver educational content the staff consistently over-delivered.
 Despite the online learning environment, the course proved extremely interactive and engaging throughout the term, at a pace suitable for all backgrounds, combining both theoretical and practical perspectives.
 A big emphasis was placed on regular check-ins, one to one meetings and virtual coffees which showcased NUIG’s commitment to delivering high quality education no matter what the environment – physical or virtual which I found particularly valuable.
 Working in finance for 3 years prior, I felt the course provided a strong bedrock across key finance, asset management and accounting principles on which to further build on my career.
 The class comprised of a diverse set of backgrounds which truly enforced the global nature of the programme adding to the learning environment via team projects and discussion.
 The alignment of studies to professional exam bodies providing exemptions is also a super benefit."

-As a student of the MSc in Corporate Finance at NUIG, I would highly recommend this masters to anyone looking to pursue career opportunities in this area.
-The masters programme focuses on developing both analytical and decision making skills through modules such as accounting, finance and portfolio management.
+I would highly recommend the MSc in Corporate Finance to anyone looking to pursue career opportunities in this area.
+This masters programme focuses on developing both analytical and decision making skills through modules such as accounting, finance and portfolio management.
 The scholarship opportunities available at NUIG for postgraduate taught courses are second to none and provide many students with financial support that can aid in many ways.
 As a recipient of the Business Postgraduate Merit Scholarship, I believe that this drove me to achieve top results in Semester 1 and gave me the confidence to take part in finance related competitions and events throughout the year.
 My experience so far on the MSc in Corporate Finance programme has been very positive and I would strongly recommend that anyone interested explores this fantastic opportunity.

 Mark Towey | MSc Business Analytics Scholar 2020-21